A Bregman Regularized Proximal Point Method for Solving Equilibrium Problems on Hadamard Manifolds: A Bregman Regularization for Equilibrium Problems

 \begin{proposition}[\cite{kristaly2016convexities, NetoNote2017}] Let $\M$ be an Hadamard manifold of zero sectional curvature and let $C$ be a nonempty, closed and geodesically convex subset of $\M$ such that $C\subset\intr\dom(\phi)$, where $\phi \colon \M \to (-\infty,\infty]$ is a Bregman function.
 Take $\bar{x}\in C$ and let $F \colon C \times C \to \R$ be a bifunction such that $y \mapsto F(x,y)$ is geodesically convex for each $x\in C$.
 Then for each $x\in C$, the set \(K_x=\{y\in C \colon \tilde{F}(x,y)<0\}\) is geodesically convex. \end{proposition}

 \begin{remark} Proposition~\ref{ZeroConvBreg} shows that on Hadamard manifolds with zero sectional curvature, the set $K_x$ is guaranteed to be geodesically convex.
 For Hadamard manifolds with nonzero sectional curvature, this property does not generally hold.
-However, there exist examples where $K_x$ remains convex even in the nonzero curvature case.
-For an example, see Appendix \ref{Ap1}.
+However, there exist examples where $K_x$ remains convex even in the nonzero curvature case; see Appendix~\ref{Ap1}.

+Moreover, our examples demonstrate that even for the same monotone bifunction, a change in the Bregman function may alter the convexity of $K_x$; see Appendix~\ref{Ap1} and \ref{Ap2} .
+This shows that the convexity of $K_x$ depends not only on the curvature of the manifold but also on the choice of the Bregman function.

+At present, no general conditions are known that ensure the geodesic convexity of $K_x$ in the nonzero curvature setting.
+Consequently, this property must generally be verified for each particular problem.

-These observations suggest that curvature alone does not fully characterize the convexity of $K_x$.
-It would therefore be of interest to identify necessary and sufficient conditions -- possibly involving both the geometry of the manifold and the structure of the underlying function -- for the set $K_x$ to be geodesically convex. \end{remark}
+These observations indicate that curvature alone does not fully characterize the convexity of $K_x$.
+At present, the understanding of this property is mainly based on specific examples, and a general characterization remains open. \end{remark}